cs6006/cs6006.github.io/content/blog/second.md

     We have clever ways of checking for overflow, but here's the thing: addition accompanied by a check for overflow is _way_ more expensive than a plain addition.
     We want to run these special checks incredibly judiciously.
-    As an analogy, consider a person who gives their car a 45-minute inspection every time they want to drive it 20 minutes to work.
+    As an analogy, consider a person who gives their car a 75-minute inspection every time they want to drive it ten minutes to work.
     They'll be safe, but they'll also be late.
-    Checking the car once a year before that big family road trip is probably enough.
+    Checking the car before each big family road trip is probably enough.

     Yet another instance where the computer must tread a tightrope!